Colourful terraced houses

-The Bank of England (BoE) has announced it will hold the Base Rate at 4.5% this month.
-This comes after a 0.25% cut to the Base Rate at the previous meeting in February, which was the third 0.25% cut we’d seen since August 2024.
+The Bank of England has announced it will hold the Base Rate at 4% this month.
+This comes after a hold at the previous meeting, in September 2025.

 The Bank’s focus is to strike the right balance between keeping inflation close to its target of 2%, and keeping the wider economy healthy.

-Last month it was announced that inflation had climbed to 3%, up from 2.5% the month previously.
+Last month, it was announced that inflation remained unchanged, and has now held at 3.8% for the third month in a row.
 This is far from the highs we saw inflation reach back in 2022, when it was in excess of 10%.
-But this figure will no doubt be contributing to the Bank’s cautious approach – along with other global economic factors – around when to lower the Base Rate, and by how much.
+But this figure will no doubt be contributing to the Bank’s cautious approach – along with other economic factors – around when to lower the Base Rate, and by how much.

 What’s happened to mortgage rates recently?

-After a period of 2-year fixed rate deals being the more expensive option by a considerable margin – around 0.5% higher on average back in 2023 – we’re now seeing this gap close.
-And we might expect to see 2-year mortgage deals have lower average interest rates than 5-year deals in the near future.
+After a period of 2-year fixed rate deals being the more expensive option by a considerable margin – around 0.5% higher when the gap was at its peak back in 2023 – 2-year rates are now cheaper overall, with the average 5-year fixed rate currently 0.04% higher.

 What do the experts think?